-9.9.
-ACADEMIC YEAR ASSESSMENT OVERVIEW (2021/22)
+12.9.
+ACADEMIC YEAR ASSESSMENT OVERVIEW (2023/24)

 The table below gives a summary of summatively assessed coursework for each module (refer to Module Guides and Module Specifications for more detailed requirements).
 The assignments are designed and structured to work in a coordinated manner.
-The modules are ordered so that students are working on four design projects consecutively, with Architectural Analysis through Writing modules, and the Technology and Professional Studies modules relating to the design modules.
+The modules are ordered so that students are working on four design projects consecutively, with Architectural Analysis through Writing and Research Paper modules, and the Technology and Professional Studies modules running alongside the design modules.

-Table 10: M.Arch SA Academic Year Assessment Overview 2021/22
+Table 10: M.Arch SA Academic Year 20223/2023 Assessment Overview

-The submission & resubmission dates below are approximations only - please refer to Module Guides for exact dates
+The submission & resubmission dates below may vary - please refer to Module Guides for exact dates